srid/reflex-dom-pandoc/README.md

 # reflex-dom-pandoc

-Render Pandoc documents in reflex-dom.
+Render Pandoc documents to HTML using reflex-dom, in your reflex or Obelisk apps.

+## Todo

 Nearly all parts of the AST are rendered, except the following: